moby/moby/README.md

 Docker: the Linux container runtime
 ===================================

-Docker complements LXC with a high-level API with operates at the process level.
+Docker complements LXC with a high-level API which operates at the process level.
 It runs unix processes with strong guarantees of isolation and repeatability across servers.

-Is is a great building block for automating distributed systems: large-scale web deployments, database clusters, continuous deployment systems, private PaaS, service-oriented architectures, etc.
+Docker is a great building block for automating distributed systems: large-scale web deployments, database clusters, continuous deployment systems, private PaaS, service-oriented architectures, etc.

 <img src="http://bricks.argz.com/bricksfiles/lego/07000/7823/012.jpg"/>